nuxeo/FunkLoad/README.txt

 What is FunkLoad ?
 ------------------

-FunkLoad_ is a functional and load web tester, main use cases are:
+FunkLoad_ is a functional and load web tester, writtent in Python, whose main use cases are:

-* Functional testing of web projects and thus regression testing.
+* Functional testing of web projects, and thus regression testing as well.

-* Performance testing tool by loading the web application and monitoring your servers it helps you to pinpoint bottlenecks, giving a detail report of performance measurement.
+* Performance testing: by loading the web application and monitoring your servers it helps you to pinpoint bottlenecks, giving a detailed report of performance measurement.

 * Load testing tool to expose bugs that do not surface in cursory testing, like volume testing or longevity testing.

-* Stress testing tool to overwhelming the web application resources and test the application recoverability.
+* Stress testing tool to overwhelm the web application resources and test the application recoverability.

 * Writing web agents by scripting any web repetitive task, like checking if